 Why it’s underrated: While the Apple iPad gets plenty of attention for Facetime, the iOS platform is capable of running hundreds of other VoIP apps, including those provided by major VoIP providers like Nextiva, and RingCentral.
 In pairing iOS with an enterprise-quality headset, you can make calls worthy of running any business.
 For example, when running these apps, users can have all outbound calls give the appearance of calling from a business number, and direct all inbound calls to your business number to your iPad Mini.
 You could reasonably run a business primarily from your iPad.
 With that in mind, devices like the lower-cost iPad Mini (only $439.98 at a major online retailer) fuel the demand for BYOD policies.
 It’s hard to overstate the potential of this nifty little device.

 There you have it.
 Except for the Ooma Office Package, all these devices are available at major VoIP retailers.
-As with all short lists, no one can be exhaustive; however, these devices are a good place to start.
-I’d love to hear about your experience with a VoIP-enabled device that you thought the world passed by but you loved.
+As with all shortlists, no one can be exhaustive; however, these devices are a good place to start.
+I’d love to hear about your experience with a VoIP-enabled device that you thought the world passed by but that you love.
 Please leave your comments below.